JavierMendez-Coder/LaunchX-FrontEnd-01-html/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The focus of this project is design html only web pages by a given case.
+The focus of this project is design html only web pages by a [given case][launchx-case].
 Where our duty is create pages for the clients and cooks displaying info like: Menu, order form, ingredients in stock, and orders list.

 <p align="right">(<a href="#top">back to top</a>)</p>